-Mindset's Inclusion@Work Model
+Mindset's Inclusion@Way-of-Work Model

-- Confidence in Redress: how confident your employees feel that there are systems in place to make sure they are protected and respected while workplace conflicts resolved.
+- Confidence in Redress: how confident your employees feel that there are systems in place to make sure they are protected and respected while workplace conflicts are resolved.

-- Foundational Fairness: the extent to which workplace is consistently experienced as a fair place - full participation relies on a universal trust that the organization strives for fairness.
+- Foundational Fairness: the extent to which the workplace is consistently experienced as a fair place – full participation relies on a universal trust that the organization strives for fairness.

 Mindset Partner Diversity & Inclusion Models